 I believe that a successful litigation practice is more than just a job.
 It's a calling, a passion, and a lifestyle.
 And in litigation and other dispute resolution proceedings, clients

-are trusting their lawyers to shape the outcome of circumstances that almost by definition are uncertain and could end in any number of different ways.
+are trusting their lawyers to shape the outcomes of circumstances that almost by definition are uncertain and could end in any number of different ways.
 For these reasons, I think that any

 successful attorney-client relationship is not just professional, but also personal, and those who retain me should know a little bit about who I am and what I do outside of the office and

 the courtroom to the extent all of that helps mold and reflects on how I serve clients.

 My favorite thing to do is scuba dive with sharks.
 [Insert your own lawyer joke here].
 My wife (Renee) and I have been scuba diving since 2004 and are both PADI-Certified

 Rescue divers.
 When we have the chance we travel to French Polynesia, Hawaii, and other scuba diving destinations to experience and interact with sharks, dolphins, manta rays, and other

-marine life in their natural habitat.
+marine life in their natural habitats.
 My wife has also recently taken her own enthusiasm for scuba diving to yet another level, and has recently found success selling prints of her

 underwater photography and even published a book on scuba diving in the Pacific, all of which you can find here.